Grocery shopping. Pexels Images.

 Walmart’s revenue by region/country consists of the U.S. and International regions.
 The definitions of the company’s U.S. and International segments are available here: U.S. Operations and Non-U.S. Operations.

-The chart above highlights a striking trend in Walmart’s revenue dynamics over the past nine fiscal years, spanning 2016 to 2025.
+The chart above highlights a striking trend in Walmart’s revenue dynamics over the past ten fiscal years, spanning 2016 to 2026.
 Walmart’s U.S. segment has shown remarkable consistency, never experiencing a dip in revenue growth during this period.

 References and Credits